AiAutomatrix/CogmoraLabs/PaperTrading_System.md

 - **Price Alerts**: Users can set price targets on watchlist items.
 The context checks these alerts on every price update and fires a toast notification when a target is hit.
 - **Trade Triggers**: Users can create conditional orders (e.g., "Buy 100 USD of BTC if price drops below $65,000").
 These are stored in the context and executed automatically when the condition is met by the WebSocket price feed.
 Active triggers are displayed on the "Triggers" tab.
+- **Stop Loss / Take Profit**: SL/TP price levels can be attached to any open position.
+The context continuously monitors these and will automatically close the position if a level is breached.
 - **Watchlist Automation**: Users can configure rules in the `AutomateWatchlistPopup` to automatically scrape the KuCoin screeners and populate the watchlist based on criteria like "Top 10 by Volume."
+This can be a one-time action or a scheduled auto-refresh.
+The countdown timer appears on the "Triggers" tab.
-Active automations with a countdown timer also appear on the "Triggers" tab.
+- **AI Agent Automation**: Users can configure the AI Paper Trading Agent to run on a schedule.
+The countdown timer for the next analysis run also appears on the "Triggers" tab.
-- **Stop Loss / Take Profit**: SL/TP levels can be attached to any open position.
-The context continuously monitors these and will automatically close the position if a level is breached.

 ## Component Relationships